Conjunctions are words that connect sentences or parts of sentences into one sentence.

 Because/ For/ Since

 These three subordinating conjunctions are used to show the cause or reason.
-Among them because is most commonly used and has very great force.
+Among them because it is most commonly used and has very great force.

 I must apply today because it is the last date.